Free Kids Chore Chart Printable + 6 Tips For Success

 Choose Age-Appropriate Chores

-It’s also important to choose age-appropriate chores for kids to do.
-If you have “Clean the Playroom” as one of their chores but they take one look at the playroom and burst into tears, it might not be age-appropriate!
-Or it might be too hard of a chore for their age.
+It’s also important to choose age-appropriate chores for your child to do.
+If you have “Clean the Playroom” as one of their chores but they take one look at the playroom and burst into tears, it might not be too hard of a chore for their age.

-Giving kids chores that the child they can actually do is super important.
-Even as adults, when we see a huge project in front of us we easily get overwhelmed and shut down.
+Giving kids daily tasks that the child can actually do is super important.
+Even as adults, when we see a huge project in front of us, we easily get overwhelmed and shut down.
 But if you can give them age-appropriate chores, they can feel accomplished and successful when they complete these tasks.

 Free printable kids chore charts